Blowpipe hunting with Orang Asli people in Malaysia

 Walking barefoot under these conditions is excellent, as the toes can be used for gripping into the clay.
 Unfortunately, rattan palms regularly shed leaf sheaths covered with nasty thorns.
 Stepping on them barefoot will result in cuts, as I suffered.

-We also encountered a Wagler’s pit viper (Tropidolaemus wagleri) lying on a branch next to us during our walk.
+During our walk, we also encountered a Wagler’s pit viper (Tropidolaemus wagleri) lying on a branch next to us.
 This beautiful, well-camouflaged snake is highly venomous.
 The Jahai Orang Asli people do not catch and eat them; they only eat Reticulated phytons (Malayopython reticulatus) when they find them.

 Equipment used for blowpipe hunting